raacampbell/notBoxPlot/README.md

 ## Features
 - Easily mix a variety of plot styles on one figure
-- Easy post-hod modification of plot parameters via returned function handles
+- Easy post-hoc modification of plot parameters via returned function handles
 - Statistics (mean, SD, etc) optionally returned
 - Optional plotting of median in addition to mean
 - Option to plot either a 95% confidence interval for the mean or a 95% t-interval